Professional Editing Extension Certificate

 Margaret Chandler BA, MEd

-She greatly enjoys sharing her passion for the English language and helping people become better writers.
-Students appreciate the practical tools, techniques, and resources she provides that make the writing process less difficult and more rewarding.
+Margaret enjoys sharing her passion for the English language and helping people become better writers.
+Students appreciate the strategies and resources that she provides to make the writing process more efficient and pleasant.
+She's also excited about her recently published book Good Writing Is Good Business: Your go-to guide to confident, stylish and correct writing, which is a practical and comprehensive resource for all writers.

 For information about this program: